There are many ways to ask for help, but sometimes it feels impossible. Here are some steps you can take to get started.

 What do I do?

 If mental health crises are common or more likely due to a pre-determined diagnosis, then I would advise creating a crisis plan.
-You can find ideas for you plan in the following text.
+You can find ideas for your plan in the following text.

 If you’re experiencing a crisis there are many things you can do to help yourself.
 It’s important to remember that different things work for different people, therefore it’s understandable that some items on this list won’t be within your reach;

-- Talk to a trusted family member or friend; If it’s feasible, ask if they would stay with or spend some time.
+- Talk to a trusted family member or friend.
+If it’s feasible, ask if they would stay or spend some time with you.

-- Contact you GP; If you’re in an emergency your GP surgery should be able to offer you an immediate, emergency appointment.
+- Contact your GP.
+If you’re in an emergency your GP surgery should be able to offer you an immediate, emergency appointment.
 If this is the case, see above for ways to prepare yourself when going for an appointment.

 - Go to your nearest A&E department.

-- Contact a helpline via phone, text, email or online webchat; Check out Mind’s list of services.
+- Contact a helpline via phone, text, email, or online web chat.